NFL 1970s All-Decade Team

 The National Football League 1970s All-Decade Team is a list of National Football League (NFL) players selected by voters of the Pro Football Hall of Fame.
 The squad consists of first- and second-team offensive, defensive, and special teams units, as well as a first- and second-team head coaches.

 Punter Ray Guy was the leading vote-getter for the 1970s All-Decade Team, receiving 24 of a possible 25 votes.
 O. J. Simpson and Lynn Swann were next with 22 and 21 votes, respectively.
 Linebacker Jack Ham and Tight end Dave Casper each received 20 votes.
-Next were Defensive end Jack Youngblood and Joe Greene who each had 18 votes.
+Next were Defensive end Jack Youngblood and defensive tackle Joe Greene who each had 18 votes.

-Holdovers from the National Football League 1960s All-Decade Team were Bob Lilly, Dick Butkus, Merlin Olsen, Larry Wilson, and Jim Bakken, which made them the first players to make multiple All-Decade teams in NFL history.
+Players that also made the National Football League 1960s All-Decade Team (the first NFL all-decade list) were Bob Lilly, Dick Butkus, Merlin Olsen, Larry Wilson, and Jim Bakken.
+Walter Payton, John Hannah, Mike Webster, Ted Hendricks, Jack Lambert, Billy Johnson, Rick Upchurch, and Chuck Noll would also be named to the 1980s All-Decade Team.